 - A. The University and UPAMM recognize that changes in the health care delivery system continue to occur and both parties have a common interest in providing safe, high-quality patient care.
 The parties recognize that active participation by physician assistants can improve staff engagement, as well as ensure safe, high-quality patient care.
 The parties also recognize the importance of supporting diversity, equity, and inclusion through participation in committees. - B. UPAMM will appoint the physician assistants to those standing clinical and operational committees that currently have bargaining unit member representation.
-The parties agree to work together in Labor Management Committee meetings to identify other clinical and operational committees to which UPAMM may appoint a bargaining unit member representative. - C. Employees serving on committees pursuant to this Article will be released with pay from their assignments to attend such meetings. - D. In providing for representation on committees, the union agrees to utilize a process whereby bargaining unit members who are elected or appointed have the appropriate expertise needed to give meaningful input in furtherance of the charge of the committee.
-If the bargaining unit member has active discipline, the physician assistant's manager may consider discussion with the union about the Employee's ability to serve on a committee. - E. Bargaining unit representatives on committees may serve on time-limited task forces and work groups that report back to those committees, but may not be required to do so.
-Task forces or work groups that address issues that pertain to wages, hours, or working conditions shall have a bargaining unit representative. - F. The role of bargaining unit members on committees is to provide professional insight on matters over which they have expertise.
+The parties agree to work together in Labor Management Committee meetings to identify other clinical and operational committees to which UPAMM may appoint a bargaining unit member representative.
+Joint committees can be established to address issues regarding the clinical and operational practices, patient care, research, clinical trials, PA education, or any other subject matter that involves Michigan Medicine BASE Priorities (Belonging, Access, Safety, Quality and Experience). - C. Employees serving on committees pursuant to this Article will be released with pay from their assignments to attend such meetings. - D. In providing for representation on committees, the union agrees to utilize a process whereby bargaining unit members who are elected or appointed have the appropriate expertise needed to give meaningful input in furtherance of the charge of the committee.
+If the bargaining unit member has active discipline, the physician assistant's manager may consider discussion with the union about the Employee's ability to serve on a committee. - E. Bargaining unit representatives on committees may serve on time-limited task forces and work groups that report back to those committees, but may not be required to do so. - F. Task forces or work groups that address issues that pertain to wages, hours, or working conditions shall have a bargaining unit representative. - G. The role of bargaining unit members on committees is to provide professional insight on matters over which they have expertise.
 Discussions in committee meetings shall not replace formal bargaining that may be required over matters involving wages, hours, terms and conditions of employment.

-ARTICLE X. ORIENTATION
+ARTICLE 10.
+ORIENTATION

-- A. The University provides newly hired physician assistants with a specific physician assistant orientation that is held over an online video conferencing service.
+A. The University provides newly hired physician assistants with a specific physician assistant orientation that is held over an online video conferencing service.
 The Union shall be provided an opportunity to meet with the physician assistants who participate in this orientation at the conclusion of the University's scheduled activities.
-The physician assistants may attend the union's event at their option.
-Prior to concluding the scheduled activities, an Employer representative will introduce a Union representative, who then may invite the physician assistants to the Union event. - B. In the event the Employer resumes in-person physician assistant orientation sessions, the Employer will work with the Union to provide for meeting space with new physician assistants for purposes of providing a union orientation at the conclusion of the scheduled activities for physician assistant orientation.
-Prior to concluding the in-person orientation, an Employer representative will introduce a Union representative, who then may invite the physician assistants to the Union event.
+Prior to concluding the scheduled activities, an Employer representative will introduce a Union representative, at which time the Union representative will invite the physician assistants to the Union event on a separately provided video conferencing link.

-- C. The Employer shall also distribute a copy of this Agreement to all Employees entering the bargaining unit. - D. The Union may distribute any and all materials it prepares regarding UPAMM and membership, including membership forms.
+- B. In the event the Employer resumes in-person physician assistant orientation sessions, the Employer will work with the Union to provide a space to meet with new physician assistants for purposes of providing a union orientation at the conclusion of the scheduled activities for physician assistant orientation.
+Prior to concluding the in-person orientation, an Employer representative will introduce a Union representative, at which time the Union representative will invite the physician assistants to the Union event. - C. The Employer will distribute a copy of this Agreement to all Employees entering the bargaining unit. - D. The Union may distribute any and all materials it prepares regarding UPAMM and membership, including membership forms.

-ARTICLE XI.
+ARTICLE 11.
 LISTS AND INFORMATION